We are a tight connected group of teachers at RMA.

-Alex been playing drums for 10 years and has studied music (majoring on the drum kit) at the Victorian College of the Arts.
+Alex been playing drums for 15 years and has a bachelor of music (majoring on the drum kit) from the Victorian College of the Arts.
 She has been in bands across many genres and is an active performer in the live music scene in Melbourne.

 Alex's passion is for performing and sharing the valuable information she has received over her years of training, with others.